pmelchior/usrp-sciprog/day1/1-terminal-and-cmd-line.md

 * `touch` - create an empty file with the specified name
 * `ln -s` - create a "soft" link from one file to a new file in the current directory

+A few more, ordered by application, are listed in this [cheat sheet](https://www.dropbox.com/s/k7athu9i8lmmeln/Linux%20Cheat%20Sheet%20David%20Relyea.pdf).

 Most of the above commands are not actually part of `bash`, but are programs that can be run from within a `bash` shell.
 So how does `bash` know about these scripts?